 The undergraduate program at the Klipsch School of Electrical and Computer Engineering is accredited by the Engineering Accreditation Commission of ABET and stresses the development of analytical tools and physical concepts required to prepare students for immediate employment or graduate study.
-The program is flexible, allowing students to choose course work in the interest areas of communications, computers, control systems, digital design, electric energy systems, electromagnetics and microwave engineering, micro-electronics, photonics, signal processing, telemetry, and space systems engineering.
+The program is flexible, allowing students to choose elective coursework towards concentrations in microelectronics and computers, communications and signal processing, control and power, or electromagnetics and photonics.

 The Klipsch School offers the BSEE for Electrical and Computer Engineering majors.
-A student can also earn either an Electrical Engineering (EE) minor or a Computer Engineering (CompE) minor.
-Note: ECE students with an emphasis in electrical engineering cannot earn a CompE minor nor can ECE students with a computer engineering emphasis earn a EE minor.
+A student can also earn a minor in Computer Engineering (CompE).

 For more information see FAQ page.